 You need a lot of things to create your first piece of hardware — but to begin it takes three main things - Time, People and Money.

-Each product is different, but our journey with the Nuimo is pretty typical for any wireless consumer electronic.
+Each product is different, but our journey with Nuimo Control is pretty typical for any wireless consumer electronic.electronic.

 Generally speaking, to take an idea to a shippable product requires a little over a year if nothing goes horribly wrong.
 Over that year, there are five major steps that we (and any team) have to go through in order to ship a device.
-For the Nuimo, we are right at the beginning of Step 5: manufacturing, but can already make projections about the final tasks.
+For Nuimo Control, we are right at the beginning of Step 5: manufacturing, but can already make projections about the final tasks.

 1. Idea and Problem Hypothesis